viocost/cute-set/readme.md

-*Methods marked with &ast may take arrays, strings and native sets as input and turn it into SSet instance before processing.
+*Methods marked with * may take arrays, strings and native sets as input and turn it into SSet instance before processing.
 It is acceptable to do following:*
 ```
 let a = new SSet(["1", "2", "3"]);
 let b = a.union(["2", "3", "4", "5"]);